NASTAR: Resort participation

 Every ski resort in North America is encouraged to participate in the NASTAR program.
-The NASTAR organization sends out presentations and questionnaires to all resorts in the off season, to determine the resorts eligible for participation during the coming season.
+The NASTAR organization sends out presentations and questionnaires to all resorts in the off-season to determine the resorts eligible for participation during the coming season.
 Participating resorts then receive a NASTAR kit and instructions that allow them to upload daily race data into the central NASTAR database.
 They also must have certified NASTAR pacesetters that can perform a pacesetting run on the designated course each racing day, to calibrate the handicap for the course conditions on that day.

-National championship
+National Championship

 Alpine Division skiers

-Prior to the end of the season, the 3 top Alpine Division performers of each resort in each of the 4 medal divisions (Platinum, Gold, Silver and Bronze) are invited to compete in the National Championship.
-Those who choose to participate, compete against others in their respective category.
+Prior to the end of the season, the top three Alpine Division performers of each resort in each of the 4 medal divisions (Platinum, Gold, Silver, and Bronze) are invited to compete in the National Championship.
+Those who choose to participate compete against others in their respective category.
 Each racer is assigned a division in his or her appropriate gender and age group for the national race to 'level the playing field'.
-After the competition, for each gender and age group, the fastest 3 racers are awarded Gold, Silver and Bronze medals.
-Gold medal winners then compete in a final "Race of Champions" competition to determine the overall champion based on handicapped time, along with the fastest 3 racers based on 'raw' time.
+After the competition, for each gender and age group, the fastest 3 racers are awarded Gold, Silver, and bronze medals.
+Gold medal winners then compete in a final "Race of Champions" competition to determine the overall champion based on handicapped time, along with the fastest 3 racers based on 'raw' time, qualifying them.

 Non-Alpine Division skiers

 The non-Alpine Divisions (for the purposes of NASTAR championship racing classification) are Telemark, Physically Challenged, and Snowboarders.
 For each division, the top 100 performers during the season in their respective age and gender group are invited to compete in the National Championship.
-After the competition, Gold, Silver and Bronze medals are awarded for the fastest 3 racers by handicap in each division, gender and age group.
+After the competition, Gold, Silver, and bronze medals are awarded to the fastest 3 racers by handicap in each division, gender, and age group.

 Participation

 The National NASTAR Championship brings together over one thousand participants from the United States and Canada, of all ages and ability groups.
-The 2006 Championship was held in Steamboat Springs and included 1,337 racers of ages 3 to 86, from 44 U.S. states and Canada.
+The 2006 Championship was held in Steamboat Springs and included 1,337 racers of ages 3 to 86, from 44 US states and Canada.

-NASTAR as ski instructor qualification
+NASTAR as a ski instructor qualification

 Traditionally, ski instructor certification was based more on subjective assessment of form and technique rather than objective clock-based performance.
-Lately this has been changing, as a result of the wide availability and growing popularity of NASTAR.
+Lately, this has been changing as a result of the wide availability and growing popularity of NASTAR.

-On August 8, 2004, the Rocky Mountain Division of the Professional Ski Instructors of America (PSIA) voted to allow a NASTAR gold medal (equivalent to a racing time within 16% of the national U.S. champion for a male in his 20s) as one of the pre-requisites for future certification of a Level 3 Ski Instructor.
-The Rocky Mountain Division of the PSIA includes the biggest ski resorts in the U.S., such as Vail, Aspen, Steamboat and Taos and has 6,000 members, half of which are certified as Level 3, the highest rating for an instructor.
+On August 8, 2004, the Rocky Mountain Division of the Professional Ski Instructors of America (PSIA) voted to allow a NASTAR gold medal (equivalent to a racing time within 16% of the national US champion for a male in his 20s) as one of the prerequisites for future certification of a Level 3 Ski Instructor.
+The Rocky Mountain Division of the PSIA includes the biggest ski resorts in the US, such as Vail, Aspen, Steamboat, and Taos, and has 6,000 members, half of whom are certified as Level 3, the highest rating for an instructor.